 Michael Inside (2017)

 2. When to go

-A particular good time might be in the so-called "off season" (March / April or September / October), when there are less crowds and the landscape looks particularly beautiful due to the changing seasons.
-I picked late October / early November for my trip and was spoilt with beautiful sunshine on most of my travel days.
+A particular good time might be in the so‐called "off season" (March / April or September / October), when there are less crowds and the landscape looks particularly beautiful due to the changing seasons.
+I picked late October / early November for my first Ireland trip and instead of rain was spoilt with beautiful sunshine on most of my travel days.

 3. How to get around

 Ireland is big for an island but small for a country, so you can easily see the whole of Ireland in one week!
 Here are your options…